 RAMPS is a multi-campus laboratory group and currently has the following members:

-Dr Robert Ross is the the founder and is a Director of RAMPS and is a Senior Lecturer within the Department of Engineering.
+Dr Robert Ross is the founder and is a Director of RAMPS and is an Associate Professor within the Department of Engineering.
 Robert has a PhD in Robotics and two first class honours degrees in Electronic Engineering and Computer Science.
 Robert actively conducts and delivers R&D projects related to Robotics, Embedded Systems, Sensors and Mechanical Prototype Systems.
 Robert has published in a wide range of international conferences and journals across these research areas.

 Robert has also been a guest presenter at CONASTA, STAVCON, LABTECH, DATTAVic and other STEM based conferences.
 Robert designed some of the key STEM outreach programs used within the Engineering Department including LaserTag, LaserBot and BristleBot.